Founder of Black Career Women's Network

 - Getting Clear On Your Career Goals

-- Navigating Workplace Politics
+- Mastering Workplace Culture & Politics

 For Sherry Sims, founder and CEO of Black Career Women’s Network, her 2013-born organization had a simple goal: Provide black women access to mentors in the workplace.
 It was a problem that needed solving.
 After all, Sims and other African-American women she knew were often turning to other resources or avenues to get the support they needed to progress in their careers.
 Read Article